Right On Crime: Background

-The Right on Crime initiative began its public affairs campaign in 2010.
+The Right On Crime initiative began its public affairs campaign in 2010.
 It was created in Texas in 2007 through a campaign by the Texas Public Policy Foundation in partnership with the American Conservative Union Foundation and Prison Fellowship.
-Right on Crime's website lists 18 policy analysts, researchers, and law experts.
+Right On Crime's website lists policy analysts, researchers, and law experts.
 They have helped create reform in 38 states through activities such as "...pass[ing] comprehensive juvenile justice reform bills... clos[ing] prisons, and divert[ing] savings back to the taxpayers and to recidivism-reducing programs."

-Marc Levin founded Right on Crime and helped shift the conservative "tough on crime" approach that seeks to expand the criminal justice system into a fiscally conservative approach.
-He currently serves as the Vice President of Right on Crime and the Texas Public Policy Foundation.
-Other Right on Crime supporters include Newt Gingrich, Pat Nolan, Jeb Bush, Rick Perry, and more.
+Marc Levin founded Right On Crime and helped shift the conservative "tough on crime" approach that seeks to expand the criminal justice system into a fiscally conservative approach.
+Other Right On Crime supporters include Newt Gingrich, Pat Nolan, Jeb Bush, Rick Perry, and more.
 Regarding recidivism rates, Gingrich and Mark Earley contextualize the problem's magnitude by saying, "[i]f two-thirds of public school students dropped out, or two-thirds of all bridges built collapsed within three years, would citizens tolerate it?"
-Right on Crime also has partnerships with the Coalition for Public Safety, which contains both progressive and conservative groups with a common goal of making the criminal justice system fairer and more cost effective.
+Right On Crime also has partnerships with the Coalition for Public Safety, which contains both progressive and conservative groups with a common goal of making the criminal justice system fairer and more cost-effective.
 This Koch Industries funded organization works to create criminal justice reforms that reduce incarceration rates and end over criminalization, having obtained over $5 million in funding.

-According to a January 2011 article in The Washington Post by former U.S. Speaker of the House Newt Gingrich and former California Speaker of the House Pat Nolan, "The Right on Crime Campaign represents a seismic shift in the legislative landscape.
+According to a January 2011 article in The Washington Post by former U.S. Speaker of the House Newt Gingrich and former California House Republican Leader Pat Nolan, "The Right on Crime Campaign represents a seismic shift in the legislative landscape.
 And it opens the way for a common-sense left-right agreement on an issue that has kept the parties apart for decades."
-Charlie Savage of The New York Times noted the conservative movement's growing support for Right on Crime in a Times editorial in October 2011, writing "The [corrections overhaul] movement has attracted the support of several prominent conservatives, including Edwin R. Meese III, the attorney general during the Reagan administration.
-He is part of a campaign, called 'Right on Crime,' which was begun last December to lend weight to what it calls the 'conservative case for reform.'"
+Charlie Savage of The New York Times noted the conservative movement's growing support for Right On Crime in a Times editorial in October 2011, writing "The [corrections overhaul] movement has attracted the support of several prominent conservatives, including Edwin R. Meese III, the attorney general during the Reagan administration.
+He is part of a campaign, called 'Right On Crime,' which was begun last December to lend weight to what it calls the 'conservative case for reform.'"

 Beginning in 2011, Right on Crime expanded its campaign into individual states, including Texas, Georgia, Oklahoma, and Florida.
+As of 2023, Right On Crime expanded its year-round presence to also include Arizona, Louisiana, Mississippi, New Mexico, North Carolina, Utah, Virginia, and West Virginia.

-In 2014, the BBC reported that in Texas, rather than building new prisons, Right on Crime has led to the closure of three prisons.
+In 2014, the BBC reported that in Texas, rather than building new prisons, Right On Crime has led to the closure of three prisons.